mohammedmarjan/Task-Manager-API/README.md

-# Task Management API
+# Task Manager API

-This is a simple Task Management API that allows users to manage tasks.
+This is a simple Task Manager API that allows users to manage tasks.
 The API supports CRUD (Create, Read, Update, Delete) operations for tasks, along with filtering, sorting, and priority level assignment.

 ## Table of Contents